CEN 1789: Patient and crew Seating

+The standard states that crew seating must be fitted with a seatbelt alarm to alert the driver visually or acoustically when someone is seated in the patient compartment but not secured by the seatbelt.

 Classification of ambulances

 Please note that while the classification is standardized in the European Union, the crew and its abilities are not.
 The same vehicle may be used differently in varying countries.
 There are also emergency physician based systems in some European states, often with (non-EU regulated) vehicles with medical equipment and therefore lowering the need for the amount of equipment in the ambulance.